Huguitis/aoi.js-documentation/src/functions/Events/webhookUpdate.md

 ---
 title: $webhookUpdate
-description: $webhookUpdate holds data for the channel the webhook was updated in. (webhookUpdate callback)
+description: $webhookUpdate holds data for the channel the webhook was updated in. (webhookUpdate event)
 id: webhookUpdate
 ---

-`$webhookUpdate` channel the webhook was updated in. (webhookUpdate callback)
+`$webhookUpdate` channel the webhook was updated in. (webhookUpdate event)

 ## Usage